 - Work with your nominator and referees to build the strongest supporting evidence possible for your case.

-- Help gather evidence of your earning capacity in Australia.
+- Gather evidence of your earning capacity in Australia.

 - Prepare, lodge and then navigate your visa application through the process to approval.

-- Understand how you can obtain Australian citizenship if that is your goal.
+- Help you understand how you can obtain Australian citizenship if that is your goal.

-DISCLAIMER This information is current as of 28 Septemberand subject to change.
+DISCLAIMER This information is current as of date of publication and subject to change.
 The information contained in this publication is of a general nature only.
 It should not be used as legal advice.
 To the extent permissible by law, Ajuria Lawyers and its associated entities shall not be liable for any errors, omissions, defects or misrepresentations in the information or for any loss or damage suffered by persons who use or rely on such information.
 Liability limited by a scheme approved under Professional Standards Legislation.